Giuseppe Giannini: International career

 Under manager Azeglio Vicini, Giannini reached the final of the 1986 UEFA European Under-21 Championship with the Italy under-21 side, scoring a goal in first leg of the final against Spain, although Italy would eventually be defeated 3–0 on penalties in the second leg, with Giannini missing one of the spot-kicks in the decisive shoot-out, along with Stefano Desideri and Marco Baroni.

 Giannini was capped 47 times for the Italian senior national team between 1986 and 1991, scoring 6 goals.
 He made his international debut against Malta, at the age of 22, in a European Championship qualifier in December 1986.
 He went on to represent Italy at both the 1988 European Championships and the 1990 World Cup on home soil under Vicini, reaching the semi-final of both tournaments.
+He was named part of the Team of the Tournament at Euro 1988 for his performances.

-He won a 3rd place bronze medal in the 1990 World Cup, scoring a goal in Italy's second group match, which ended in a 1–0 victory over the United States at the Stadio Olimpico in Rome; he also set up Roberto Baggio's goal in Italy's final match of the group stage, a 2–0 win against Czechoslovakia, and Aldo Serena's goal in a 2–0 win against Uruguay in the round of 16.
-He was named part of the Team of the Tournament at Euro 1988.
+He won a bronze medal after a third place finish in the 1990 World Cup, scoring a goal in Italy's second group match, which ended in a 1–0 victory over the United States at the Stadio Olimpico in Rome; he also provided three assists – a joint tournament best – throughout the competition, setting up Salvatore Schillaci's and Roberto Baggio's goals in Italy's final match of the group stage, a 2–0 win against Czechoslovakia, and Aldo Serena's goal in a 2–0 win against Uruguay in the round of 16.
+He also created the most chances at the 1990 World Cup (25).

 Giannini's final appearance for his country came on 12 October 1991 against the Soviet Union.